LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 ### 3.2 Advancement and Grading

 #### 3.2.1 Advancement to N.E.W.T.s
-- The 7 highest-ranked teams advance based on O.W.L.s performance
+- The 7 highest-ranked teams advance based on O.W.L.s ranking
 - 8th spot (Wildcard) determined by highest point differential scored in matches
   - Calculated from all O.W.L.s matches (only the first 2 matches per bo3 games)
   - Encourages competitive play regardless of standing